publishing.co.uk

 The local angle is your unfair advantage

-National outlets get thousands of book pitches.
+National outlets get far more book pitches than they can run.
 Your regional paper, local radio station and county magazine are hungry for "local person does interesting thing" stories — and "[town] resident publishes novel about [local/topical theme]" is exactly that.
 A debut author is rarely national news, but is frequently local news.
-Lead with the local hook and your hit rate transforms.
+Lead with the local hook and your hit rate can improve markedly.

 The one-page structure that works